Install and upgrade Azure Backup Server

 The storage replication option allows you to choose between geo-redundant storage and locally redundant storage.
 By default, Recovery Services vaults use geo-redundant storage.
 If this vault is your primary vault, leave the storage option set to geo-redundant storage.
 Choose locally redundant storage if you want a cheaper option that isn't quite as durable.
-Read more about geo-redundant and locally redundant storage options in the Azure Storage replication overview.
+Read more about geo-redundant, locally redundant, and zone-redundant storage options in the Azure Storage replication overview.

 To edit the storage replication setting:

-From the Recovery Services vaults blade, click the new vault.
-Under the Settings section, click Properties.
+From the Recovery Services vaults pane, select the new vault.
+Under the Settings section, select Properties.

 Downloading the software package